If you’re staying on the Guanacaste coast, I highly recommend taking the one day Nicaragua tour from Costa Rica.

 Things to Know About This Nicaragua One Day Tour

-- You need to bring your original passport.
+- You need to bring your original passport that cannot be expired nor will expire.

 - Bring small USD bills if you want to purchase souvenirs.
-Nicaragua accepts USD but NOT Costa Rican colones so you do not need to exchange.
-They will give you your change back in cordobas (Nicaraguan currency) or you can ask them to give you dollars back.
+Nicaragua accepts USD but NOT Costa Rican colones.
+If you pay in USD, they will give you your change back in cordobas (Nicaraguan currency) or you can ask them to give you dollars back.

 - Wear comfortable clothes and walking shoes.